gigapi/gigapi/README.md

 > GigAPI is a timeseries optimized "lakehouse" designed for realtime data - lots of it - and returning queries as fast as possible.
 By combining DuckDB's performance, FlightSQL efficiency and Parquet's reliablity with smart metadata we've created a simple, lightweight solution ready to decimate complexity and infrastructure costs for ourselves and others.
 > GigAPI is _100% opensource - no open core or cloud product gimmicks_.

+### How to migrate from the gigapi-main version

+Only filesystem with json metadata is supported for now

+1. cd to the data folder
+2. ls - discover the databases
+3. cd to each database
+4. create `master` schema - `mkdir master`
+5. move tables to the master schama `mv * master/`

+Gigapi should autodiscover the tables and all the data.

 ### <img src="https://github.com/user-attachments/assets/a9aa3ebd-9164-476d-aedf-97b817078350" width=18 /> GigAPI Features